 Camp Pee Dee.
 The original camp was built on 80 acres (320,000 m2) and called Camp Pee Dee after the name of the council.
 “Pee Dee” is the name of an Indian tribe from the area as well as a regional name for this part of the state.
 The Great Pee Dee River flows just miles from the camp.
 The Little Pee Dee River also flows through the council’s geographic area.

 The camp was located on the site of an old plantation.
 Spot Mill Creek runs through the heart of this site.
-In the 19th century a dam was built, probably by slaves, to form a pond for a grist mill.
+In the 19th century a dam was built to form a pond for a grist mill.
 Turpentine was also extracted from some of the tall pine trees on the land.

 In the original camp there were several buildings.
 The boys stayed in one of six screened-in cabins, each housing eight campers with four sets of bunk beds.
 The cabins were given names after famous Native American tribes such as the Apache, Sioux, Iroquois, Cherokee, Navajo and Seminole.
 In addition, there was one cabin for the cooks.
 The camp director, W. E. Czarnitzki, also had a cabin near the entrance to camp that served as an office.
 The cabins were screened in with canvas that could be dropped down in case of rain.
 They also had a front porch that extended out a couple of feet.

 The other original buildings at Camp Pee Dee were the dining hall and the handicraft lodge.
 The dining hall was built by men from Darlington in 1929.
 It was erected on a hill overlooking the cabins.
 It was a wooden building on stilts over uneven ground.
 Water came up to the dining hall from an electric pump located near the road.
 This dining hall was used through the 1951 camping season.
 It was torn down to make way for the new dining hall.
 The new dining hall opened for the 1952 camping season and was constructed on a concrete slab after the top of the hill had been graded to an even surface.